 A mail Session object manages the configuration options and user authentication information used to interact with messaging systems.
-It also accesses the Transport factory, which returns the transport object used to send a message.

 The JavaMail API supports simultaneous multiple sessions.
 Each session can access multiple message stores and transports.
 Any desktop application that needs to access the current primary message store can share the default session.
-Typically the mail-enabled application establishes the default session, which initializes the authentication information necessary to access the user Inbox folder.
-Other desktop applications then use the default session when sending mail on behalf of the user.
+Typically the mail-enabled application establishes the default session, which initializes the authentication information necessary to access the user's Inbox folder.
+Other desktop applications then use the default session when sending or accessing mail on behalf of the user.
+When sharing the session object, all applications share authentication information, properties, and the rest of the object.